 our reading, writing, grammar and maths lessons.

-Mr Mason usually likes maths after assembly (then we have break), and then our literacy lessons but he does mix up the order of our morning lessons to keep us on our toes!
+Mr Mason usually likes literacy after assembly (then we have break), and then our numeracy lessons with Miss Williams who looks after us for maths.

 We sit in our 'maths seats' for maths lessons because Year 5 and Year 6 are taught about different things according to the curriculum.